 Post Operative Care

-PLEASE READ AND FOLLOW THE INFORMATION ON THIS PAGE
+*ALL SURGICAL PATIENTS; PLEASE READ AND FOLLOW THE INSTRUCTIONS BELOW*

-In order to minimize post-operative healing time and prevent complications such as infection, patients who have undergone nail surgery procedures are asked to follow these guidelines which will answer most of your questions and concerns
+In order to minimize post-operative healing time and prevent complications such as infection, patients who have undergone nail surgery procedures are asked to follow post-op guidelines.
+The information below will likely answer most of your questions, but if you have concerns or would like more information, please don't hesitate to contact the clinic at: 613-936-8461, or a local health care professional if our office is closed.

-Your toe(s) has/have been anaesthetized with a local anaesthetic similar to that used by a dentist.
-As the freezing can take up to 2 hours to wear off, it is important to protect your toes from any trauma which might go unnoticed.
-Ideally, make arrangements to be picked up or call a taxi after the procedure.
-Be sure to wear roomy shoes which will not press on your toes.
+Your toe(s) has/have been anaesthetized with a local anaesthetic, similar to that used by a dentist.
+As the freezing can take up to 2 hours to wear off, it is important to protect your toes from experiencing any trauma, which might go unnoticed due to diminished sensation.
+Ideally, it is best to make arrangements to have a friend or family member pick you up, or call a taxi after the procedure has been performed, as driving is NOT recommended.
+Be sure to wear roomy shoes to your appointment, which will not put pressure on your toes and will allow room for bandaging.

 In the first 24 –48 hours after your procedure, some slight spotting of blood may be noticed on the dressing.
 This is NOT a cause for alarm.
 In most cases, what appears to be “bleeding” is, in fact, only the brown antiseptic that we use routinely